Merchants seek to void $6 billion Visa, MasterCard, AmEx settlements

-NEW YORK Dozens of retailers are seeking to void nearly $6 billion of U.S. antitrust settlements with Visa Inc (V.N), MasterCard Inc (MA.N) and American Express Co (AXP.N) after learning that opposing lawyers exchanged confidential information, potentially tainting the accords.
+NEW YORK Dozens of retailers are seeking to void nearly $6 billion (3.84 billion pounds) of U.S. antitrust settlements with Visa Inc (V.N), MasterCard Inc (MA.N) and American Express Co (AXP.N) after learning that opposing lawyers exchanged confidential information, potentially tainting the accords.

 A group of retailers filed papers that remain under seal in the Brooklyn, New York federal court to scuttle their $5.7 billion accord with Visa and MasterCard, which won court approval in 2013, the retailers' lawyer Owen Glist said in an email.